Shpota/github-activity-generator/.github/README.md

 A script that helps you *instantly* generate a beautiful GitHub Contributions Graph for the last year.

+## ⚠ Disclaimer
+This script doesn't encourage you to cheat.
+Cheating is bad.
+But if anybody judges your professional skills by the graph on your GitHub profile (which carries no value), they deserve to see a rich graph.

+## What it looks like

 ### Before :neutral_face: :no_mouth: :unamused:
 ![Before](before.png)
 ### After :muscle: :relieved: :heart: :sunglasses: :metal: :horse: :wink: :fire: :dancer: :santa: :fireworks: :cherries: :tada: